bigwoof91/scrape-mock/README.md

 Scraping application that scrapes most recent headlines from the Wall Street Journal Website

 ## Usage
-Download zip or clone repo to your desktop, then: run mongoDB in individual terminal/gitbash
+Download zip or clone repo to your desktop, then run mongoDB in individual terminal/gitbash:
 ```
 mongod
 ```